abhinavkakku/abhinavkakku/src/content/blog/kali-linux-after-install.md

 ## 6. Setup some alias (command-shortcuts) for your terminal.

-Getting your local WiFi or LAn IP and Tunnel IP (HTB or THM OpenVPN IP)
+Getting your local WiFi or LAN IP and Tunnel IP (HTB or THM OpenVPN IP)
 ```bash
 #alias for getting VPN IP
 alias myip="ip -o -4 addr show eth0 | awk '{print \$4}' | cut -d'/' -f1"